 NOW and THEN (Experience)

 Elizabeth Lisa Petrulis is reentering the art world as an independent artist after two decades working at the Swope Art Museum in Terre Haute, Indiana.
 There she held positions as preparator, registrar, and finally curator.

-In rural Marshall, Illinois, near the spot where the Wabash River begins to divide the states of Illinois and Indiana, Lisa shares a home (and studio) with her husband, several cats and dogs, and the occasional uninvited critter.
+In rural Marshall, Illinois, near the spot where the Wabash River begins to divide the states of Illinois and Indiana, Lisa shares a home (and studio) with her husband, Boodle the cat, and the occasional uninvited critter.
 Sadly the original cat and dog models for her paintings have passed from old age.

 Ms. Petrulis was nurtured in a family of musicians but was drawn to the visual arts.